In-a-bit/inabit-remote/README.md

 # in the next line, replace <login token> with the token you got.
 echo "<login token>" > refresh/r.dat
 touch dat/k.dat
-# rename the .env.example to .env
+# copy the .env.example to .env
-cp .env.example .env
+cp ./apps/approver/.env.example .env
 ```

 Now, Open `.env` file in your text editor, and change the following values:

   * APPROVER_URL - set here the URL of your app.
   This URL is the URL that this approver app is hosted on.
-Means - it will get http requests on this URL, from `inabit.com` servers.
+Means - it will get http requests on this URL, from `inabit.com` servers. **In case you don't have some logic, so for convince, there is an option to set here a predefined url - see [mock validation](#mock-validation) part in this document.

   * SECRET - set here a long secret.

   * ORGANIZATION_NAME - set here your organization name.

+  * INABIT_API_BASE_URL - should be: https://api.inabit.com/graphql

+  * APPROVER_CREATOR_EMAIL - set here your email.

 Then save the file, and close the editor.